karlnorling/lyssna/README.md

 ### Upcoming features:
 -----
-1. npm build to create zip file of JavaScript code and upload it to configured s3 location.
+1. Upload functionality to s3 based on configured location.
 2. Create Lambda function based on the uploaded zip file, create SNS Topic and IAM roles with permission, add triggers to CodeDeploy applications - all via CloudFormation templates.

 ### SNS CodeDeploy event examples